 - assessment of possible effects on the condition of the body through the intervention of the immune

 The subject of the research are organisms with pathophysiological changes for which the indicators of the body’s state in correlation with environmental changes of their presence are analyzed.

-- development and experimental verification of new algorithms for the control of bioreactor processes in order to simultaneously maximize the efficiency of biomass production and growth rate
+- development and experimental verification of new algorithms for the control of bioprocesses in order to simultaneously maximize the efficiency of biomass production and growth rate

-New algorithms to control of bioreactor processes with the aim of simultaneous maximization of biomass yield and specific growth rate have been established.
-The new algorithms are implemented in C#.
-Bioreactor processes controlled by computer are carried out to check the correctness of the algorithms.
+New algorithms to control of bioprocesses with the aim of simultaneous maximization of biomass yield and specific growth rate have been established.
+The new algorithms are implemented in Java and C#.
+Brocesses controlled by computer are carried out to check the correctness of the algorithms.

 - bioproduct (honey) analyst in terms of quality assessment

 The suitability of 3D-fluorescence spectra for the identification of individual phenolic acids and flavonoids in analyzed samples of honey of the different botanical origin is discussed in terms of the potential application of 3D-SFS for very fast classification of honey and the detection of its adulterations.
 A simple, sensitive and specific method based on HPLC-ESI-MS/MS in a negative single reaction ion monitoring (SRM) scan mode ist developed for the detection and quantification of phenolic compounds in Polish honeys and allowed to compare them with other European honeys.